shashank1696/RETAIL-BANK-CAMPAIGN-RESPONSE-PREDICTION-YES-BANK-DATATHON-/README.md

 Predicting campaign response of retail bank to build an effective strategy for targeting customers for future campaigns using Logistic Regression and K- Means Algorithm.

 ## Data Description:
 The data given is of campaigns run by a retail bank.
 Objective of the problem is to predict the categorical outcome of each entity in the test data set. “outcome” variable is to be predicted as per “serial_number” variable of the test data set.
 From exploratory data analysis, it is seen that the data is imbalanced.
-The percentage of positive class in target variable is 5.8% which is vary low.
-Imbalaced data leads to baised model so we need to consider oversampling methods to get rid of this problem.
+The percentage of positive class in target variable is 5.8% which is very low.
+Imbalanced data leads to baised model; a simple way to fix imbalanced data-sets is simply to balance them, either by oversampling instances of the minority class or undersampling instances of the majority class.
+We need to consider oversampling methods to get rid of this problem.

 ## Variables:
 1)  serial_number: Unique identifier for each entity.